ropensci/MtreeRing/README.md

 ## Code of conduct

+I will try to add new features based on user feedback.
+It is hoped that others will contribute additional useful features.
 Please note that the 'MtreeRing' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

 [![ropensci_footer](https://ropensci.org/public_images/ropensci_footer.png)](https://ropensci.org)